 Grantham Scholar Anton Eriksson researches the ethics of consumption and climate ethics with a focus on greenhouse gas emissions and international trade relationships.

 When you burn fossil fuels by driving your car, standard emissions accounting attributes those emissions to you (and more generally, to your city, or country).
-But this ignores the history of the fuels: where they were drilled for, and the potentially many steps in the supply chain between the source and your eventual act of burning them.
-The question of this project is whether the current ‘statist’ model of accounting for greenhouse gas emissions can be justified given extensive international trade relationships.
+But this ignores the history of the fuels e.g. where they were drilled and the steps in the supply chain between the source and your burning them.
+As such, the question of this project is whether the current ‘statist’ model of accounting for greenhouse gas emissions can be justified given extensive international trade relationships.

-While there is broad consensus about the causes of climate change, it’s more difficult to work out what measures individuals can take to fight it.
-In this blog post, Anton Eriksson unpicks the climate change calculations that he discussed with his fellow students during one of their regular Journal Club sessions.
+There is broad consensus about the causes of climate change.
+However, it’s difficult to work out what individuals can do to fight it.
+In this blog, Anton Eriksson unpicks some climate change calculations.
 Read: Calculating individual contributions to climate change.